jesswang-dev/violetlabs-assessment/README.md

 ## Submission Notes

-The submission includes [quotes] folder under the src, which includes controllers listening to /quotes path.
+The submission includes [quotes] folder under the src, which includes controllers listening to ```/quotes``` path.
 Currenlty, the app can handle GET request to retrieve one random quote from dataset, and POST requests to add a quote providing a quote and its charcater, added to e2e tests also.

-[quotes] folder includes its own [test] folder, where includes unit tests for controllers, run the test by executing. ```bash $ npm run test:quotes```
+[quotes] folder includes its own [test] folder, where includes unit tests for controllers, run the test by executing. ``` $ npm run test:quotes```